 What UNESCO does

 The event, Fulfilling Our Promise To Young People Today, was held on the sidelines of the 2016 AIDS Conference in Durban, South Africa (18-22 July, 2016), and brought together Ministers and representatives from government, development, and civil society from across Eastern and Southern Africa.
-The event saw the launch of the 2013-2015 Progress Review on the ESA Commitment (English, French, Portuguese).

 A global team of health and education specialists work in UNESCO offices across the world, including Eastern and Southern Africa, Western and Central Africa, Latin America and the Caribbean, Asia Pacific, Eastern Europe and Asia.
 These specialists support the scale-up and implementation of CSE, in partnership with governments, bilateral partners, civil society organizations and young people.